aripalo/vegas-credentials/README.md

 ## Role Chaining

-This tool also supports role chaining, which means assuming an initial role and then using it to assume another role.
+This tool also supports role chaining - **given that the specific AWS tool your using supports it** - which means assuming an initial role and then using it to assume another role.
 An example with 3 different AWS accounts would look like:

 ![role-chaining](/docs/role-chaining.svg)